matloff/fastBigStat/README.md

   the normal.)

-* With some more clever math, they found that a certain quantity had the distribution of a N(0,1) random variable divided by an independent chi-squared random variable.
-So they invented a new distribution family accordingly, the Student-t distribution.
-For similar reasons, they invented the F-distribution family.
+* With some more clever math, they found that a certain quantity had the distribution of a N(0,1) random variable divided by the square root of an independent chi-squared random variable.
+So they invented a new distribution family accordingly, the *Student-t distribution*.
+For similar reasons, they invented the *F-distribution* family.

 * This gives us the test taught in all elementary statistics courses: To test the hypothesis H<sub>0</sub>: &mu; = c, form the expression